Retail space is still growing steadily

 Office supply continues to increase

-Thanks to its proximity to the CBD and the high quality of new developments, the area has attracted tenants from the finance, banking, real estate (FIRE) and information and communications technology (ICT) sectors with the aim of expanding their scale.
+Due to its proximity to the CBD and the high quality of new developments, the area has attracted tenants from the finance, banking, real estate (FIRE) and information and communications technology (ICT) sectors with the aim of expanding their scale.
 Notable tenants come from Australia, Korea, Taiwan, Malaysia and Vietnam.

 Grade A office buildings in Thu Thiem are very well received.

-As for the remaining 10% of new supply in the market, it is identified as belonging to two projects, The Waterfront Saigon, a class B project that has completed renovation, and L'MAK The Signature, a class C project that has just entered the market.
+As for the remaining 10% of new supply in the market, it is identified as belonging to two projects: The Waterfront Saigon, a class B project that has completed renovation, and L'MAK The Signature, a class C project that has just entered the market.

 Commenting on the development of the office leasing sector, Ms. Giang Huynh, Head of Research & S22M, Savills HCMC said: “The good performance was driven by high demand for new Grade A projects.
-After many years of the market witnessing a shortage of high-end supply, new supply has attracted companies in the FIRE sector”.
+After many years of the market witnessing a scarcity of high-end supply, new supply has attracted companies in the FIRE sector”.

 According to Savills' survey of transactions in the first 9 months of 2023, FIRE, ICT and Distribution accounted for the largest leased area.
 FIRE tenants accounted for 68% of the leased area with an average transaction area of 1,800 m2 NLA.
 Of which, in new projects, banking tenants accounted for 80% of the leased area.